 J1 – Inter-Division D-G-H-J Commission Galaxy Spectral Energy Distributions

-All the components of a galaxy (gas, stars, dust…), as well as the presence of an active galactic nucleus (AGN), contribute to this emission.
+All the components of a galaxy (gas, stars, dust…), as well an active galactic nucleus (AGN), contribute to this emission.
 Like that of any investigator, the astrophysicist’s dream is to try and determine, as best as possible, the physical characteristics of the emitter(s).
 To meet this goal, we have to gather data over the widest spectral range possible in order to obtain information on the many physical processes that are taking place.
 Interpreting these data requires understanding the likely contributors to the SED of an observed galaxy and its supermassive black hole.

 The justification for a SED Commission is to provide a link, a connection, a (virtual) meeting room for astronomers around the world interested in galaxy SEDs without putting limits on time or space.